 Common problems leading to a chemical plant accident or illness include:

-- Exposure to chemicals in the workplace has a direct correlation to the development of cancer of the stomach, heart, skin, kidney, lung, nerves, brain, and reproductive organs.
+- Exposure to chemicals in the workplace has a direct correlation to the development of cancer in the stomach, heart, skin, kidneys, lungs, nerves, brain, and reproductive organs.

-- Exposure to chemicals is listed second in the list of life-threatening occupational diseases and chemical burns.
+- Exposure to chemicals is listed second on the list of life-threatening occupational diseases and chemical burns.

 - Chemical agents are considered the cause of most skin diseases and disorders related to occupations.